exclusiveJeet/react-phone-store/README.md

 ### `Cart`

-Wanna but somethong?
+Wanna buy something?
 Add the product to Cart.
 You can add multiple items aswel but one item apears only once.
-If you intrested in more than 1 piece of quantity of any item, simply increase or decrease the quantity on cart page.
+You can increase or decrease the quantity of any item, by simply clicking on (-) or (+) Button.
-You can Delete the Item from the Cart by clicking on 'Trash' icon and you can clear the whole Cart by clicking on 'CLEAR CART' Button.
+You can Delete the Item from the cart by clicking on 'Trash' icon and you can clear the whole cart by clicking on 'CLEAR CART' Button.

 ### `Payment`